cronvel/async-kit/README.md

 .exec( done ) ;
 ```

-using()'s function should have *this* set to the current execContext.
+using()'s function should have *this* set to the current jobContext.

 ```js
 var stats = createStats( 3 ) ;